ipspace/netlab/docs/dev/config/deploy.md

 ## Search Paths

-The Ansible playbooks try to find device-specific task lists or templates using *netlab_device_type* or *ansible_network_os* (when *netlab_device_type* is missing) Ansible variable, including a combination with *netlab_provider* (for provider-specific configuration).
+The Ansible playbooks used by **netlab initial** command try to find device-specific task lists or templates using *netlab_device_type* or *ansible_network_os* (when *netlab_device_type* is missing) Ansible variable, including a combination with *netlab_provider* (for provider-specific configuration).
 These variables are usually defined as device group variables in system settings.

+Ansible playbooks use the following search path to find configuration templates:

+* `templates` in current directory
+* `~/.netlab/templates`
+* `netsim/ansible/templates` Python package directory

-Ansible playbooks use the following search path to find configuration templates within `netsim/ansible/templates` directory (*config_module* is set to *initial* for initial device configuration):
+Within these directories, Ansible playbooks try to find one of these Jinja2 templates (*config_module* is set to *initial* for initial device configuration):

 ```
 - "{{ config_module }}/{{netlab_device_type}}-{{ netlab_provider }}.j2"